magnetikonline/github-utilities/README.md

 	- Disabling `Automatic watching` works, but you're now left in a situation of potentially forgetting to watch *your own* personal repositories after creation and update of issues/PRs.
 - This script fetches all repositories in scope and compares to your subscription list - reporting back repositories that aren't currently watched.
 - Repository checking scope can be set with the `--include` / `--exclude` [filter arguments](#filter-arguments).
-- With `--commit` argument passed any repositories not watched will be subscribed to.
+- With `--commit` argument passed any repositories not currently watched will be subscribed to.

 ## Configuration
 All settings contained in a single [`config.json`](config.json).
 A breakdown of each setting follows: